Maedeh-Ghazanfari/Book-Shelf/Hands On Machine Learning with Scikit Learn/Reflections.md

 🎯Types of Noise in Data

-+Stochastic Noise: Random variations in data that cannot be explained by input features — also known as irreducible error.
+Stochastic Noise: Random variations in data that cannot be explained by input features — also known as irreducible error.
 It’s unpredictable, not caused by the model, and inherent in real-world data.

-+Rounding Error: A rounding error is a deterministic type of noise that arises due to limitations in how numbers are stored or represented, especially when working with floating-point numbers.
+Rounding Error: A rounding error is a deterministic type of noise that arises due to limitations in how numbers are stored or represented, especially when working with floating-point numbers.
 Rounding error occurs when a number cannot be represented exactly in the computer's memory, so it gets rounded to the nearest representable value.
 It’s systematic, meaning it's introduced in a predictable, repeatable way.

 Summary of noises:
 1. Stochastic Noise (Irreducible Noise)